Tweedie distribution: Tweedie convergence theorem

-as $c \downarrow 0$ or $c \rightarrow \infty$, respectively, where the convergence is through values of c such that cμ is in the domain of θ and c^{p−2}/σ^{2} is in the domain of λ.
-The model must be infinitely divisible as c^{2−p} approaches infinity.
+as c ↓ 0 or c → ∞, respectively, where the convergence is through values of c such that cμ is in the domain of θ and ^{p−2}/^{2} is in the domain of λ.
+The model must be infinitely divisible as ^{2−p} approaches infinity.

 In nontechnical terms this theorem implies that any exponential dispersion model that asymptotically manifests a variance-to-mean power law is required to have a variance function that comes within the domain of attraction of a Tweedie model.
 Almost all distribution functions with finite cumulant generating functions qualify as exponential dispersion models and most exponential dispersion models manifest variance functions of this form.
 Hence many probability distributions have variance functions that express this asymptotic behaviour, and the Tweedie distributions become foci of convergence for a wide range of data types.